|9-20.115||Prosecution of Military Personnel|

 - Matters Involving Uncertain Venue or Issues of National or International Significance

 Matters Involving Uncertain Venue.
 If HRSP receives a MEJA referral from a law enforcement agency in which venue is uncertain, HRSP may open the matter for purposes of further investigation and prosecution.
-In all such matters, HRSP shall promptly notify the relevant USAO when venue appears proper in a district and again when venue becomes clear.
+In all such matters, HRSP shall assign an attorney to work on the matter, refer the matter to another Department component with subject matter jurisdiction over the offense to assign an attorney to work on the matter, or promptly notify the relevant USAO when venue appears proper in a district and again when venue becomes clear.

 Matters Involving Issues of National or International Significance.
 If HRSP receives a MEJA referral involving a legal issue or offense of particular significance to the Department or the federal government, the AAG may consult with the appropriate United States Attorney so that HRSP may pursue the matter in conjunction with that USAO.